FACT CHECK: How bad is a glass of wine at dinner, really? | DW | 14.03.2022

 The study is one of the largest addressing the health impact of moderate drinking on the brain to date.
 But a lot of questions remain open.

 First, exactly how bad is two years of brain shrinkage?
 What does that mean to someone who suffers it?
 Does it cause noticeable changes in cognition or behavior?
-Alcohol researcher Patricia Molina, who directs Louisiana State University's Alcohol and Drug Abuse Center of Excellence, says there's still no clear answer to that question.
+Alcohol researcher Patricia Molina, who directs Louisiana State University's Alcohol and Drug Abuse Center of Excellence, said there was still no clear answer to that question.

-Molina thinks the study's design also makes it difficult to answer questions about how its results compare with the shrinkage caused by other activities and illnesses known to cause a decrease in brain matter, such as a lack of physical fitness or Huntington's disease.
+Molina said the study's design also made it difficult to answer questions about how its results compare with the shrinkage caused by other activities and illnesses known to cause a decrease in brain matter, such as a lack of physical fitness or Huntington's disease.

-It is still unclear how brain shrinkage caused by alcohol compares with shrinkage caused by other brain-shrinking activities and illnesses
+It remains unclear how shrinkage from alcohol compares with shrinkage caused by other activities and illnesses

 "A meta-analysis would be the closest way of getting to the answer,” she said.
 In other words, someone would have to look at the entire body of literature and analyze the results in a way that allows such comparisons to be made.